 This is the reason you should see a maxillofacial specialist and why they examine a wide range of possibilities.
-Along with talking to you, discussing your medical history, how you feel and how life is affected.
+Along with talking to you, discussing your medical history, individual factors, how you feel and how life is affected.

 Straighforward causes can be brought to light, from medication, to infection, to dietary factors, or dental hygiene products.
 In a fair number of cases, further investigation could be needed.